sourabhvv/Disney-front-end/README.md

 ## Acknowledgments

-- [IMDB Movies Database API](https://your-api-link.com) for providing movie data.
+- [IMDB Movies Database API]for providing movie data.
 - The Disney+ streaming platform for the inspiration behind this clone.

 ## Contact
+sourabhv945@gmail.com

 For any questions or inquiries, please reach out to [your-email@example.com](mailto:your-email@example.com).